Sex segregation in Iran

-After the Islamic Revolution in 1979 an emphasis on sex segregation of public places was increased.
-All schools are segregated by sex for students and their teachers.
-Beaches and pools are segregated by sex as requested by national law.
-Pre-marital relationships between boys and girls have been banned.
-Certain parts of Iranian society, primarily in wealthy urban neighborhoods, have accepted relationships between unmarried individuals.
+After the Islamic Revolution in 1979, there began a sex-based segregation of public places.
+All schools are segregated by sex for students and teachers.
+Beaches and pools are segregated by sex as required under national Iranian law.
+Pre-marital relationships between boys and girls are strictly banned.
+However, certain parts of Iranian society, primarily in wealthy urban neighborhoods, have accepted relationships between unmarried individuals despite it being illegal.

-Tehran metro has special wagons specific to females.
-In recent years males have often attempted to break the law, and in present times there have been cases of men entering female wagons.
+The Tehran Metro has wagons specifically designated for females only.
+In recent years males have often attempted to break the law, and in present times there have been cases of men entering the female-only wagons.
 There are many women-only parks all over the country and all beauty salons prohibit the entry of men and boys.
-Due to high sex segregation in the past, Iranian mothers typically chose a wife for their son, and largely continue to do so.
+Due to extreme sex segregation in the past, Iranian mothers typically chose a wife for their son, and largely continue to do so.

+Historical evolution of sex segregation in Iran

+Qajar era (1789–1925)

+During Qajar dynasty, sex segregation was severe all over Iran.
+Men and women were not allowed to walk with each other in streets.
+There were always wardens on Laleh-Zar Street to separate men and women.
+The officers monitored sidewalks to make sure that men or women don't exit their designated areas.

+According to biographies, during Naser al-Din Shah Qajar era, adolescent boys and girls were not allowed to meet each other and all marriages were formed through interference of their parents.

-Reza Shah era
+Reza Shah era (1925-1941)

+Reza Shah Pahlavi initiated sweeping modernization policies.
+In 1928, Reza Shah's regime issued a law known as the Uniform Dress Law.
+This law required men to wear European-style clothing as part of a broader modernization campaign.
+The Shah extended these reforms to include “Kashf-e hijab” (meaning unveiling), which resulted in a 1936 decree requiring women to appear in public without traditional veils and in European dress.
+This policy was introduced at a ceremony known as Women's Emancipation Day.
+This event became an important aspect of the state's modernization project.
+A significant number of women from the middle class considered the abolishment of veils as freedom from oppression.
+However, for others, the veil was not considered oppressive but protection from the eyes of strangers.

 Reza Shah attempted to challenge the patriarchal structure of Iran by increasing visibility and mobility of women and to emancipate them from what he viewed as oppressive traditional practices.
-This included a repudiation of sex-segregation with an order made in 1936 that Tehran University enrol its first woman.
-Shah attempted to unveil the women of Iran.
-In 1929, he issued a law forcing Iranians to wear modern clothing and banning women from wearing the veil.
-A significant number of women from the middle class considered the abolishment of veils as freedom from oppression, however for others, the veil was not considered oppressive but protection from the eyes of strangers.
+This included a repudiation of sex-segregation with an order made in 1936 that Tehran University enroll its first woman.